banditcpp/bandit/README.md

 framework to use.
 Right now it uses [snowhouse](https://github.com/joakimkarlsson/snowhouse) for its internal testing.
 [Snowhouse](https://github.com/joakimkarlsson/snowhouse) is the assertion framework used by [igloo](https://github.com/joakimkarlsson/igloo).

 As bandit makes heavy use of lambdas it does not have to do a whole lot of preprocessor magic to get things done.
-The only macro right now is the run_bandit() construct which is used to register which specs to run.
+The only macro right now is the go_bandit() construct which is used to register which specs to run.

 This is a complete test application written in bandit: